danielgroves/danielgroves.net/now/index.md

 footer_related_posts: false
 ---

-This page was inspired by the [/now][now_movement].
+This page was inspired by the [/now][now_movement] movement.
 The idea here is to maintain a /now page which explains what you're working on right now.

 ## Primary Focuses